How to Prevent Heart Disease and Stroke: 30 Ways to Reduce Your Risk

 Eat fish at least once a week

 Have it grilled, sautéed, baked, or roasted—just have it.
 A study published in the Journal of the American Medical Association in April 2002 found that women who ate fish at least once a week were one-third less likely to have a heart attack or die of heart disease than those who ate fish only once a month.
 Other studies show similar benefits for men.
 Another major study found regular fish consumption reduced the risk of atrial fibrillation—rapid, irregular heartbeat—a major cause of sudden death.
+Learn more about how to prevent stroke by eating certain foods.

 If you want to avoid heart disease, pay attention to dietary fiber.
 Those with high fiber diets appear to be at significantly lower risk for developing coronary heart disease, stroke, and hypertension, among other conditions.
 Simply increasing fiber intake can lower blood pressure and serum cholesterol levels.
 Dietary fiber intake provides many health benefits, yet most US adults eat less than half of the recommended amount.
 Here is how you can get more fiber in your diet without even trying.